vsrinivas/fuchsia/docs/exceptions.md

 ## Introduction

-Exception handling support in Zircon was impired by similar support in Mach.
+Exception handling support in Zircon was inspired by similar support in Mach.

 Exceptions are mainly used for debugging.
 Outside of debugging one generally uses ["signals"](signals.md).